 Our Founder and Principal Consultant is Mylonne Sullivan, MSW, LSW, LICDC.
-A Licensed Social Worker and Independently Licensed Chemical Dependency Counselor with direct experience working with returning citizens.
-She currrently services agencies and systems who provides services to those involved in the legal system.
+A Licensed Social Worker and Independently Licensed Chemical Dependency Counselor with direct experience working with Returning Citizens.
+She currently serves agencies and systems who provides services to those involved in the legal system.
 She received her Bachelor’s in Arts (Criminal Justice) from Baldwin Wallace University and Master’s in Social Work from The University of Akron.
-She is currently earning a PhD in Human Service from the University of Arizona Global Campus.
+She is currently earning a PhD in Business: Organizational Development and Leadership from the University of Arizona Global Campus.

-Ms. Sullivan specializes in helping counseling clients with trauma, criminal thinking, mental health disorders, and alcohol and other drug addictions.
+Ms. Sullivan specializes in counseling clients with trauma, illegal thinking/behavior, mental health disorders, and alcohol and other drug addictions.
 She has experience working directly in the mental health since 2014 and indirectly in social services for almost a decade.
 She has previously worked in mental health settings, including inpatient settings with youth and outpatient settings with adults with severe and persistent mental illnesses.
 Also, her work experiences have covered the addiction field in correctional settings, residential, ambulatory detox, and outpatient settings.
 Her clinical skills, include facilitating individual, group, couples, and family therapy focusing on substance use, mental health, and trauma with men and women involved in the federal criminal justice system (Federal pretrial, incarceration/halfway, probation) .

-She was the Workforce Development Chair at Ohio Association for Alcoholism and Other Drug Addiction Counselors (OAADAC) for four years and Treasurer for two years.
+She was the Workforce Development Chair at Ohio Association for Alcoholism and Other Drug Addiction Counselors (OAADAC) for four years and the Treasurer for two years.
 She served the addiction professional community by focusing on financial and workforce development needs.
-She is on the African American Advisory Board Member of the Cleveland Rape Crisis Center and she is often found advocating for criminal justice reform and engaging in freelance writing for the Cleveland Observer.
-She can be found analyzing the policy and cases as the campaign researcher on local bail reform campaigns.
-Although she is a Founder and Principle Consultant of A4C, she consultants with Sankofa Circle International.
+She was on the African American Advisory Board Member (CAAB) of the Cleveland Rape Crisis Center and sought to advocate for criminal justice reform and engaged in freelance writing for the Cleveland Observer.
+She used to analyze policy and cases as the campaign researcher on local bail reform campaigns.
+Additionally, she is currently a consultant and project manager for Sankofa Circle International, Inc.